Contrast Between High School Diploma And GED

 What Is the Relation Between GED and High School?

-GED is the only nationally accepted high school equivalent credential in the US.
-Most US universities, educational institutes, and employers accept GED credentials for admission and employment.
-But, how are high school GED related?
-Do high school GED measure the same skills and provide the same diploma or certificate credentials?
+This is the only nationally accepted high school equivalent credential in the US.
+Most US universities, educational institutes and employers accept the credentials for admission and employment.
+But, how are high school and GED related?
+Do they measure the same skills and provide the same diploma or certificate credentials?

 Taking High School GED

 In US and Canada, high school completion is the basic educational qualification required for further studies and employment.
 Yet, not everyone is able to complete a formal high school program.
-GED Test, thus, becomes a necessary service to create alternate opportunities for the non-high school graduating people.
-The important points of high school GED test taking requirements are:
+It thus becomes a necessary service to create alternate opportunities for the non-high school graduating people.
+The important points of the test taking requirements are:

 - The high school program in US generally lasts till 18 years or so.
 As compulsory education is up to 16 years only, many might drop out from completing the program.

-- GED Test can only be taken by those who have not completed their high school education or an equivalent program and have not received an equivalent credential.
-Taking both high school GED may not be possible.
+- It can only be taken by those who have not completed their high school education or an equivalent program and have not received an equivalent credential.

-- The minimum age requirements for GED Test might vary based on the jurisdiction.
-For example, California has a minimum age requirement of 17 years for taking GED Test, while North Dakota has a minimum age bar of 16 years only.
+- The minimum age requirements might vary based on the jurisdiction.
+For example, California has a minimum age requirement of 17 years, while North Dakota has a minimum age bar of 16 years only.

 - 95% of US colleges and universities accept GED scores as equivalent to high school diplomas.(http://www.acenet.edu/Content/NavigationMenu/ged/faq/index.htm#equivalent).

 - Completing the high school program is most desirable, if circumstances allow it.
 High school provides student with a lot more opportunities of learning life during its longer coursework, in addition to academic and technical skills required.
-However, in case of a candidate not being able to graduate, taking GED Test is the next best option.
-About 96 percent of US employers accept GED credentials.
+However, in case of a candidate not being able to graduate, taking GED exam is the next best option.
+About 96 percent of US employers accept the credentials.

 GED Test and High School Program

-Though both GED credentials and high school diploma are intended to further educational and employment opportunities for the candidates, the high school GED Test are essentially not the same.
+Though both the programs are intended to further educational and employment opportunities for the candidates, they are essentially not the same.